We Europeans love cookies. There is Italian cantuccini, German lebkuchen, French navette and Dutch stroopwafels. But love only goes so far.

 When asking for consent, companies should inform the data subject about the types of cookies they use and what they use them for.
-Furthermore, they can’t force consent, as it should be freely given.
+Furthermore, they can’t force visitors to grant consent.
 No negative consequences may arise from refusing to give consent.

 What are privacy-friendly analytical cookies?